Choral: Object-Oriented Choreographic Programming: Introduction

-\paragraph{Type checker} We implement a type checker that prevents coding errors related to roles, e.g., attempting a computation at a role using data at another role without performing an appropriate communication.
-Our typing supports the reuse of all existing Java classes and interfaces in Choral.
-We also extend typical aspects of typed objects to choreographies, including inheritance, method overloading, and semantic parametricity.
-This allows us to define in Choral the first hierarchy of ``channel types'' for choreographies, which specify topological assumptions in choreographies.
-Method overloading also allows us to specialise computation based on the role that performs it.
+We implement a type checker that, in addition to the expected checks for an object-oriented language, detects also coding errors related to roles.
+For example, our checker can rule out computation at a role that erroneously accesses data at another role without proper communication.
+This makes distribution errors manifest to the programmer.
+Our typing also supports the reuse of all existing Java classes and interfaces in Choral, because every such type can be lifted to a Choral type located at a single role.

+In Choral, choreographies are concrete software artefacts.
+This poses questions such as what code should go in these artefacts and what code should remain local, and how these two parts of software should interact through APIs.
+We elicit these questions and report on our experience in addressing them throughout the article, where they become relevant.

-\paragraph{Compiler} We implement a compiler that translates Choral source into Java libraries that comply with the source choreography.
-Differently from previous work on choreographic programming, our compiler does not assume the presence of any fixed runtime middleware.
+\paragraph{Compiler} We implement a compiler that translates Choral source into Java libraries that comply with the source choreography: the code generated for each role performs the actions prescribed by the choreography.
+With our compiler, the programmer of the choreography is in control of the generated APIs: the APIs for each role follow the same structure found in the choreography, but where all data types and parameters in method signatures that do not pertain to the role are omitted, as we exemplified previously for the \code{authenticate} method.

 \paragraph{Testing} We present the first testing tool for choreographic programming.
 Since choreography implementations are spread over multiple components (one for each role), testing choreographies can be difficult because it calls for integration testing.
-Our testing tool leverages Choral to write ``choreographic tests'' that look like simple unit tests at the choreographic level, but are then compiled to integration tests that integrate the respective implementations of all roles.
+Our testing tool leverages Choral to write `choreographic tests' that look like simple unit tests at the choreographic level, but are then compiled to integration tests that integrate the respective implementations of all roles.

-\paragraph{Evaluation} We explore the expressivity of our language with use cases of different kinds, covering security protocols, cyberphysical systems connected to the cloud, and parallel algorithms.
-Then, we carry out a more systematic analysis of Choral: we compare it to some representative previous approaches and perform a quantitative evaluation, where the Choral compiler exhibits significant reductions in the amount of code that programmers have to write.
+\paragraph{Evaluation} We explore the expressivity of Choral with use cases of different kinds, covering security protocols, cyber-physical systems connected to the cloud, and parallel algorithms.
+For these use cases, we discuss relevant code excerpts and development techniques induced by Choral.